 - Statistical distributions used by Excel do not agree with better algorithms for those distributions at the third digit and beyond.
 So p-values are approximately correct, but not as exact as would be desired by a statistician.
 As of 2010 the probability distribution routines in Excel were not judged to be sufficiently accurate to carry out monte carlo methods (many repetitions from a distribution).
 See reference #2

 5. Regression routines are incorrect for multicollinear data.

 This affects multiple regression.
 A good statistics package will report errors due to correlations among the X variables.
 The Variance Inflation Factor (VIF) is one measure of collinearity.
 Excel does not compute collinearity measures, does not warn the user when collinearity is present, and reports parameter estimates that may be nonsensical.
 Are multicollinear data of concern in ‘practical’ problems?
 I think so -- I find many examples of collinearity in environmental data sets.

 Solution #1: Write your own procedures

 In "Statistical Analysis with Excel for Dummies", Schmuller provides the code to put into an Excel cell to compute Spearman's rho, Scheffe's multiple comparison test, the rank-sum and Kruskal-Wallis tests.
 The Levene's test could be programmed easily using the one-factor ANOVA tool.
-Writing your own procedures will help for a few but not all of the above problems.
+Writing your own procedures will help for a few but not most of the above problems.